Speak to our specialist nurses

 Radiotherapy treatment will vary depending on your pancreatic cancer diagnosis and the type of radiotherapy you are having.
 You will go to the hospital for each treatment but you won’t need to stay overnight.

-If you are having palliative radiotherapy, you will usually have fewer treatment sessions (1, 5 or 10).
-The overall dose is usually lower which reduces the risk of side effects.
+If you are having palliative radiotherapy, you will usually have fewer treatment sessions (1, 5 or 10) over one to three weeks.
+The overall dose is usually lower.
+This can reduce the risk of side effects.
 You may still get some short term side effects, depending on the area being treated.

-Chemoradiotherapy is chemotherapy together with radiotherapy.
+Sometimes radiotherapy is used with chemotherapy.
+This is called chemoradiotherapy.
 The chemotherapy may make the cancer cells more sensitive to the radiotherapy, making it more effective.

 You will usually have chemotherapy on its own for three to six months to begin with.
 You will then have a CT scan.
 If this shows that the cancer has not grown, you will start chemoradiotherapy.

 The chemotherapy drug most often used with radiotherapy is capecitabine, which is a tablet that you can take at home.
 You will have radiotherapy and capecitabine every day from Monday to Friday, for three to six weeks.